jadecobra/python_tdd_exercises/source/how_to/create_tdd_environment.rst

 If you are typing along, *CONGRATULATIONS!* You have written your first test.

 This is the ``RED`` part of the Test Driven Development cycle.
 The error in the terminal has important information.
-I read it from the bottom to the top
+I like to read it from the bottom to the top

 * ``FAILED (failures=1)`` there is one failure